-During the scheduled comprehensive remediation periods, a student may only remediate the courses immediately preceding the comprehensive remediation period.
-BSN students can remediate three didactic courses or one didactic and one clinical course preceding the comprehensive remediation period.
-ABSN and RN-BSN students may only remediate three didactic courses preceding the comprehensive remediation period.
+During the first scheduled comprehensive remediation period (following NUR 508), a MSN/FNP student may remediate a maximum of 3 courses which precede the comprehensive remediation period.
+The second remediation period (following NUR 511) is reserved only for the completion of required clinical hours.
 Remediation is considered part of the regular educational process and, as such, the University does not charge additional fees or tuition for remediation.